ebikatsudon/VTubeStudio/FAQ.md

 Also, webcam tracking for macOS is highly experimental and will most likely stay that way.
 Please keep that in mind when using VTube Studio for macOS.

+## I hear some audio crackling in my headphones/recordings when running the app on Windows...

+Not sure what causes this.
+This has happened to some people in the past.
+Usually, updating their GPU drivers has fixed the issue.

 ## Why does the app lag?
 Why does it eat so much CPU/GPU?

 Lag is almost always caused by network issues.
 As a first thing to try, restart your router/switches, PC and smartphone.
 If the issues persist, check the chapter ["Connection Issues & Troubleshooting"](https://github.com/DenchiSoft/VTubeStudio/wiki/Connection-Issues-%26amp%3B-Troubleshooting).